mcaliman/mcaliman.github.io/_posts/programming/2020-12-19-restore-remote-database.md

 layout: post
 lang: en
 title: "Restore remote database backup to local"
-excerpt: "How do I restore a remote Mysql database to local? with Python"
+excerpt: "How do I restore a remote Mysql database to local?
+With Python script!"
 date: 2020-12-19
 modified: 2020-12-19
 categories: programming